 Yes.
 Early Admission (as opposed to Early Decision or Early Action or Early Notification) allows students to leave high school before senior year to attend college.
 It’s designed for students who have exhausted their high school curriculum and are prepared to move on to college.

 In considering your application, we will hold you to the same standard of academic preparation, extracurricular accomplishment and social maturity as your fellow candidates who will have had more time to prepare.
-That said, we’ve had success in enrolling younger students, including one of our Rhodes Scholars.

 Does Harvey Mudd enroll new students in the spring?